diefenbach/django-lfs/docs/user/concepts/portlets.rst

 Delivery Time
 -------------

-Displays the delivery time of a product.
+This portlet displays the delivery time of a product.

 Title
     The title of the portlet.